Register Login

 Warmer Tones: Using warmer colours that are less disruptive to animal sleep cycles than harsh blue-white light.

-7. The New Nature Restoration Fund
+7. What is the New Nature Restoration Fund?

 As of 2026, the government has launched the Nature Restoration Fund.
-This allows developers to pool their environmental contributions into massive, landscape-scale projects managed by experts like Natural England.
+This allows developers to pool their environmental contributions into massive, landscape scale projects managed by experts like Natural England.

-Instead of just planting a few trees on-site, builders can fund the restoration of entire river systems or the creation of vast new wetlands nearby.
+Instead of just planting a few trees on site, builders can fund the restoration of entire river systems or the creation of vast new wetlands nearby.
 This big picture approach means that a new housing project can help solve environmental problems, like river pollution miles away from the front door.

 The days of choosing between new homes and nature are officially behind us.
 In 2026, the best house builders have realised that a neighbourhood isn't just a collection of buildings; it’s a living, breathing ecosystem.
 By weaving wildlife-friendly features into the very fabric of our communities from the bricks in the walls to the ponds in the parks.
 Developers are creating places where both people and nature can truly thrive.